Can't Get You Off My Mind

-"Can't Get You Off My Mind" is a song written and recorded by American singer and songwriter Lenny Kravitz and released in February 1996, as the third single from his fourth studio album, Circus (1995).
+"Can't Get You Off My Mind" is a song written and performed by American singer and songwriter Lenny Kravitz.
+It was released in February 1996 by Virgin Records as the third single from his fourth studio album, Circus (1995).
 The song was later included in the albums Greatest Hits (2000) and Lenny (2001) as a bonus track.
 There are two versions of the music video for the song: one was directed by Matthew Rolston, the other by Jim Gable.